-There were three field blanks taken for PM2.5.
+There were no field blanks taken for PM2.5 due to issues with the analytical laboratory.

-No collocated samples were run for PM25.
+No collocated samples were run for PM2.5.

-X. METEOROLOGY
+IX.
+METEOROLOGY

 A meteorological tower at the Pitkin shelter site measures wind speed, wind direction, relative humidity, and temperature.
-The 2012 wind rose is shown below.
+The 2013 wind rose is shown below.
 The "arms" of this diagram show the percentage of the time that the wind blew from each direction.
 The shading on each arm indicates the wind speeds associated with each direction.
 Each of the concentric rings, moving outward, signifies an additional four percent of the time.
 For example, about 15% of the winds are from the east.
 Wind speeds in the ranges of 0.5 to 2.1 meters per second (m/s) or 2.1 to 3.6 m/s are the most frequent.